sarahogden2017/DSC311-Final-Project/README.md

 # DSC311-Final-Project
 Group 3 Final Project: Predicting Cholesterol
+To Do:
+[ ] Make some visualizations